Gold medal against a navy backdrop, signifying the pressure to perform and sports anxiety symptoms.

 Biles’ decision to pull out of the event to protect her mental and physical health came as a shock to many.
-However, she’s not the only one to speak up about the heavy toll that anxiety can take on elite athletes.
+Yet, she is back, better than ever and competing in the 2024 Summer Olympics in Paris.

 Sources of pressure